 Grant Revenues.
 In 2009, SMUD was awarded several large grants under the American Recovery and Reinvestment Act, which provided significant reimbursements for capital expenditures.
-In 2010, the Board authorized the deferral of grant income for capital expenditures as regulatory liabilities.
-Thus, this regulatory credit was deferred to match the depreciable lives of the related capital assets in order to offset the earnings effect of these non-exchange transactions.
+In 2010, the Board authorized the deferral of all grant revenue for capital expenditures as regulatory liabilities.
+This regulatory credit is deferred to match the depreciable lives of the related capital assets in order to offset the earnings effect of these non-exchange transactions (see Note 2).